 You can lose your entire investment in the notes.
-The cash payment on your notes, if any, on the maturity date will be based on the performance of a weighted basket comprised of the EURO STOXX 50[®] Index, TOPIX, the FTSE[®] 100 Index, the Swiss Market Index and the S&P/ASX 200 Index as measured from the initia basket level of 100 to the final basket level on the valuation date.
-If the final basket level for your notes is less than the buffer level, you will have a loss for each \$1,000 principal amount of your notes equal to the product of (i) the buffer rate times (ii) the sum of the basket return plus the buffer percentage times (iii) \$1,000.
-Accordingly, you may lose your entire investment in the notes if the percentage decline from the initial basket level to the final basket level is greater than 12.50%.
+The cash payment on your notes, if any, on the maturity date will be based on the performance of a weighted basket comprised of the EURO STOXX 50® Index, TOPIX, the FTSE® 100 Index, the Swiss Market Index and the S&P/ASX 200 Index as measured from the initial basket level of 100 to the final basket level on the valuation date.
+If the final basket level for your notes is less than the initial basket level, you will have a loss for each \$1,000 principal amount of your notes equal to the product of (i) the basket return times (ii) \$1,000.
+Accordingly, the notes have the same downside risk as that of a hypothetical investment in the basket components or in the component stocks and you may lose your entire investment in the notes if the final basket level is less than the initial basket level.